AuraDevs12/Dynamic-ETL-Pipeline/README.md

 ## **1️⃣ Accepts Any File Format**

-Your backend handles *content-based detection*, NOT extension-based:
+The backend handles *content-based detection*, NOT extension-based:

 * PDFs
 * CSVs